Radium in Fairfield, IA Drinking Water

 Radium in Fairfield Tap Water

-Radium has been detected in Fairfield, Iowa drinking water at a maximum level of 2.9 pCi/L — below the EPA MCL of 5 pCi/L (combined Ra-226 + Ra-228).
+Radium has been detected in Fairfield, Iowa drinking water at a maximum level of 2.9 pCi/L — relative to the EPA MCL of 5 pCi/L (combined Ra-226 + Ra-228).

 Fairfield's overall water quality grade is C (61/100).